Jakob Butturff: Professional bowling career

 Butturff became a PBA member in 2015, bowling primarily on the PBA Regional circuit that season.
+In his seven national events during 2015, he cashed four times and made three match play rounds.

+2016

-He won his first PBA Tour title in the 2016 PBA Xtra Frame Lubbock Sports Open.
-In October that same year, he won the PBA South Point Las Vegas Open for his second title.
+Butturff won his first PBA Tour title in the 2016 PBA Xtra Frame Lubbock Sports Southwest Open.
+In October that same year, he won the PBA Xtra Frame Las Vegas Open for his second title.

+2017

 While he had no PBA Tour victories in the 2017 season, Butturff did win the title at the QubicaAMF World Cup on November 11 in Hermosillo, Mexico.
 Butturff had a chance to win his first major championship at the 2017 U.S. Open.
 He qualified as the #1 seed, leading his next-closest competitor by an astounding 617 pins, but he lost the televised championship match to Rhino Page, 256–222.

+2018

 Butturff won the Go Bowling!
 PBA 60th Anniversary classic in February 2018 for his third PBA Tour title, and first on national television.
 He then won the PBA Xtra Frame Kenn-Feld Group Classic in August for his fourth title.
 In October 2018, Butturff qualified as the #1 seed at the U.S. Open for a second straight season, but again lost the final match, this time by a single pin to England's Dominic Barrett on October 31.
 Butturff joined PBA Hall of Famer Earl Anthony as the only two bowlers to be the top qualifier in back-to-back U.S. Opens during the modern era (since 1971).
 Coincidentally, Anthony also lost the final match in both years (1979 and 1980).

+2019: first major title

 Butturff qualified as the #1 seed for the first two tournaments of the 2019 PBA Tour season, joining Johnny Petraglia, Earl Anthony and Walter Ray Williams Jr. as the only players to be the top qualifier in three consecutive PBA Tour events (going back to the final event of the 2018 season).
 Butturff lost the title match in the season-opening PBA Hall of Fame classic, but won the PBA Oklahoma Open the following week for his fifth PBA Tour title.
 He captured his sixth PBA Tour title and first major at the 2019 USBC Masters, qualifying as the #1 seed for the stepladder finals and defeating Mykel Holliman in the championship match for the win.
 Butturff won his seventh PBA title and third of the 2019 season on June 30 at the Lubbock Sports Shootout.
-He has also had runner-up finishes in 2019 at the PBA World Championship, DHC PBA Japan Invitational, and Barbasol PBA Tour Finals.
+He also had runner-up finishes in 2019 at the PBA World Championship, DHC PBA Japan Invitational, and Barbasol PBA Tour Finals.
 On October 21, Jakob won the $50,000 winner-take-all top prize in the PBA Clash.
 This was a non-title made-for-TV event featuring the 2019 season's top eight money leaders, and was broadcast November 3 on Fox.
-Butturff finished second to Jason Belmonte in the 2019 PBA Player of the Year voting.
+Butturff cashed a career-high $204,380 during the season, and finished runner-up to Jason Belmonte in the 2019 PBA Player of the Year voting.